-Researching ideas - To gain experience and inspiration some excursions may be organised to assist students to develop their projects.
-These could include relevant exhibitions to the Powerhouse Museum, Art Gallery, inspiration from the Zoo or Sydney Botanical Gardens, shopping centres to assess current trends, guest demonstrator showing new trends in fabric decorative techniques, check out reverse garbage to save the environment and more!
+To gain experience and inspiration, some excursions may be organised to assist students to develop their textile item projects.
+These could include relevant exhibitions at the Powerhouse Museum and Art Gallery of NSW, a guest speaker to demonstrate traditional or trending fabric decoration techniques, shopping centres to assess current trends, and more!